Deadly bird flu returns to the Midwest earlier than expected - NewsBreak

 They were the first detections of avian influenza in Minnesota since May 31, when a backyard flock was struck in Becker County.
 Indiana’s case was its first since a backyard flock there tested positive June 8, which had been the last detection in the Midwest before this week.

 However, there have been several detections in western states in July and August, including California, where a half-dozen commercial farms have had to kill more than 425,000 chickens and turkeys since last week.
-There have also been cases in Washington, Oregon and Utah, plus a few in some eastern states.
+There have also been cases in Washington, Oregon and Utah, plus a few in some eastern states.‘Lifestyle migration’: Why Americans are moving

 “While the timing of this detection is a bit sooner than we anticipated, we have been preparing for a resurgence of the avian influenza we dealt with this spring,” said Dr. Shauna Voss, the board’s senior veterinarian.
 “HPAI is here and biosecurity is the first line of defense to protect your birds.”